1jour1vin

 A product of a sun-drenched region, this elegant wine has a spicy aroma.

 This Appellation d’Origine Contrôlée (AOC) wine is produced on the hills of Espinouse at the foot of the Montagne Noire, the final foothills of the Massif Central.
-This AOC covers 2,000 hectares, and its vines are planted at altitudes of up to 300 meters.
-Facing due south, the vines grow on steep slopes, perfectly hugging the curves of these schist-covered hills.
+This AOC covers 2,000 hectares, and its vineyards are planted at altitudes of up to 300 meters.
+Facing due south, the vines grow on steep slopes, perfectly hugging the curves of these schist-rich hills.
 Schist is the main component of this terroir.
 It has the ability to retain water and store heat during sunny days.
-This heat is released during the night.
-This is why the winemakers who produce this wine say that their grapes ripen at night.
+This heat is released at night.
+This is why the winemakers who produce this wine say that their grapes ripen overnight.
 The terroir benefits from a Mediterranean climate, with mild winters and hot, dry summers.
 Rainfall is rare and occurs mainly in winter.
-These Languedoc lands are swept by the tramontane, a dry, cold wind that drives away the clouds, and by the so-called marine wind, laden with moisture, which, on the contrary, brings the clouds back.
+These Languedoc lands are swept by the tramontane, a dry, cold wind that drives away the clouds, and by the so-called “marine” wind, laden with moisture, which, on the contrary, brings the clouds back.

-Bordering the Saint-Chinian region to the east, the Faugères region produces red, rosé, and white wines made from the same trio of grape varieties as its neighbors—Carignan, Grenache, and Cinsault—with Syrah playing a dominant role in the blends.
+Bordering the Saint-Chinian region to the east, the Faugères region produces red, rosé, and white wines made from the same trio of grape varieties as its neighbors—Carignan, Grenache, and Cinsault—with Syrah dominating the blends.

-The wines from Château des Estanilles, Domaine les Fusionels, and Domaine Jean-Michel Alquier are a perfect reflection of this terroir’s qualities.
+The wines from Château des Estanilles, Domaine les Fusionels, and Domaine Jean-Michel Alquier perfectly exemplify the qualities of this terroir.

 Wines of Faugères: Treasures of the Languedoc

 Rosé wines have a lighter color and offer floral and red fruit notes.
 This wine is best enjoyed young.
-Ideally served at 10°C, it pairs perfectly with cold cuts and can be served as an aperitif.
+Ideally served at 10°, it pairs beautifully with cold cuts and can be served as an aperitif.

-As for the white Faugères, which are produced in smaller quantities, they boast a lovely, bright straw-yellow color with fruity notes of apricot, verbena, and citrus.
+As for white Faugères—which are produced in more limited quantities—they have a lovely, bright straw-yellow color with fruity notes of apricot, verbena, and citrus.
 Like the rosés, they are best enjoyed young but still have good aging potential.
-Served at 11°C, they pair well with grilled fish or as an aperitif.
+Served at 11°, they pair well with grilled fish or as an aperitif.

-Among the best wines of Faugères and the top producers in this appellation are Domaine Jean Michel Alquier, Domaine Saint Antonin, Domaine du Causse Noire, and Château des Estanilles.
+Among the best wines from Faugères and the top producers in this appellation are Domaine Jean Michel Alquier, Domaine Saint Antonin, Domaine du Causse Noire, and Château des Estanilles.

 For more information, visit the website at Faugères